RDFFrames: Knowledge Graph Access for Machine Learning Tools: Evaluation

 Figure~\ref{fig:performance} compares the running time of \rdfframes on the three case studies to the three alternative baselines: \texttt{rdflib + pandas}, \texttt{\sparql + pandas}, and \texttt{Expert \sparql}.

-\textbf{Movie Genre Classification:} Both the \texttt{rdflib + pandas} and \texttt{\sparql + pandas} baselines crashed after running for more than four hours due to scalability issues, showing that they are not viable alternative.
+\textbf{Movie Genre Classification.} Both the \texttt{rdflib + pandas} and \texttt{\sparql + pandas} baselines crashed after more than one hour due to scalability issues, showing that they are not viable alternatives.
 On the other hand, \rdfframes and \texttt{Expert \sparql} have similar performance.
 This shows that \rdfframes does not add overhead and is able to match the performance of an expert-written \sparql query, which is the best case for an automatic query generator.
 Thus, the flexibility and usability of \rdfframes does not come at the cost of reduced performance.

-\textbf{Topic Modeling:} The baselines that perform computation in pandas did not crash as before, but are orders of magnitude slower than \rdfframes and \texttt{Expert \sparql}.
+\textbf{Topic Modeling.} The baselines that perform computation in pandas did not crash as before, but are orders of magnitude slower than \rdfframes and \texttt{Expert \sparql}.
 In this case as well, the running time of \rdfframes matches the expert-written \sparql query.